Star Wars: Episode I – The Phantom Menace: Plot

-The Trade Federation has disrupted order in the Galactic Republic by blockading the planet Naboo in secret preparation for a full-scale invasion.
-The Republic's leader, Supreme Chancellor Finis Valorum, dispatches Jedi Master Qui-Gon Jinn and his apprentice, Obi-Wan Kenobi, to negotiate with Trade Federation Viceroy Nute Gunray.
+The Trade Federation blockades the planet Naboo in secret preparation for a full-scale invasion, disrupting order in the Galactic Republic.
+The Republic's leader, Supreme Chancellor Finis Valorum, dispatches Jedi Master Qui-Gon Jinn and his apprentice Obi-Wan Kenobi to negotiate with Trade Federation Viceroy Nute Gunray.
 Darth Sidious, a Sith Lord and the Trade Federation's secret benefactor, orders the Viceroy to kill the Jedi and begin their invasion with an army of battle droids.
 Qui-Gon and Obi-Wan escape and flee to Naboo.
 Amid the invasion, Qui-Gon rescues a bumbling Gungan outcast, Jar Jar Binks.
 Qui-Gon and Obi-Wan fail to persuade the Gungan leader Boss Nass to aid the planet's surface dwellers but manage to obtain Jar Jar's guidance and underwater transport to Theed, the capital city of Naboo.
-After rescuing Queen Padmé Amidala, the group makes their escape from Naboo aboard her royal starship, intending to reach the Republic capital planet of Coruscant.
+After rescuing Queen Padmé Amidala, the group escapes from Naboo aboard her royal starship, intending to reach the Republic capital planet of Coruscant.

 The ship is damaged passing through the Federation blockade but spared from destruction by astromech droid R2-D2, and the group lands for repairs on the outlying desert planet of Tatooine, situated beyond the Republic's jurisdiction.
 Qui-Gon, Jar Jar, R2, and Padmé, disguised as one of her own handmaidens, visit the settlement of Mos Espa to purchase a new part for the hyperdrive.
 They encounter a junk dealer, Watto, and his nine-year-old slave Anakin Skywalker, a gifted pilot and engineer who has built a protocol droid, C-3PO.
 Qui-Gon senses a strong presence of the Force within Anakin and is convinced that he is the prophesied "Chosen One," who is destined to restore balance to the Force.
 With Watto refusing to accept payment in Republic currency, Qui-Gon wagers both the required hyperdrive part and Anakin's freedom on a podrace.
-Anakin wins the race and joins the group to be trained as a Jedi, leaving behind his mother, Shmi.
+Anakin wins the race and joins the group to be trained as a Jedi, leaving behind his mother, Shmi, as is the Jedi way.
 En route to their starship, Qui-Gon is attacked by Darth Maul, Sidious's apprentice, who was sent to capture Amidala.
 After a brief lightsaber duel, Qui-Gon escapes on board the starship with the others.